Prediction or forecast: don't make the mistake anymore!

 - Prediction exists.

 In internal communication, this nuance quickly matters.
 An invitation email, a post on Slack or Teams, a game regulation, or a FAQ page gain clarity when the words are correct.
-And this clarity also aids adoption.
-When the message is clear, participants understand faster what they need to do.
+And this clarity also helps adoption.
+When the message is clear, participants understand more quickly what they need to do.

 Teams do not expect a linguistics lesson.
 They expect a simple, clean, and reliable message.
 This is especially true when you are running a contest meant to create engagement.